General Academic Regulations

 Bachelor’s degrees, Cum Laude, will be conferred upon those who have met all the requirements for the degree and have attained a cumulative grade point average between 3.50 and 3.69.

-Hope College is accredited by The Higher Learning Commission, a commission of the North Central Association, 30 N. La Salle St., Suite 2400, Chicago, IL 60602, (800-621-7440).
-Hope has professional accreditation from the Accreditation Board for Engineering and Technology, the American Chemical Society,the American Society for Biochemistry and Molecular Biology, the Commission on Accreditation of Athletic Training Education, the Commission on Collegiate Nursing Education, the Council on Social Work Education, the National Association of Schools of Art and Design, the National Association of Schools of Dance, the National Association of Schools of Music and the National Association of Schools of Theatre.
+Hope College is accredited by The Higher Learning Commission, 30 N. La Salle St., Suite 2400, Chicago, IL 60602, (800-621-7440).
+Hope has professional accreditation from the Accreditation Board for Engineering and Technology, the American Chemical Society, the American Society for Biochemistry and Molecular Biology, the Commission on Accreditation of Athletic Training Education, the Commission on Collegiate Nursing Education, the Council on Social Work Education, the National Association of Schools of Art and Design, the National Association of Schools of Dance, the National Association of Schools of Music and the National Association of Schools of Theatre.